maritz/nohm/README.md

 - **Standard ORM features (validate, store, search, sort, link/unlink, delete)**
 - **Share validations with browser.**
-  Allows using the same code for clien validations that is used for backend.
+  Allows using the same code for client validations that is used for backend.
 Includes filtering which validations are shared.
 - **Subscribe to orm events (save, delete, link, unlink)**
   With this you can do things like socket connections to get live updates from stored models.
-  Since it uses redis PUBSUB you can scale your node app and clients can connect to seperate node app instances but will still get the same live updates.
+  Since it uses redis PUBSUB you can scale your node app and clients can connect to separate node app instances but will still get the same live updates.
 - **Typescript typings**
   nohm is written in Typescript and thus provides first-class typings for most things, including the option to type your model properties.
 This means if you use Typescript you don't have to remember every single property name of each model anymore, your IDE can tell you.
 - **Dynamic relations**